wadedesir/notes-app/backend/README.md

 # 📝 Notes App Backend Overview

 ### 👋🏿 Introduction
-Welcome to the **Notes App Backend**.
-Powered by Node.js, Express.js, Mongoose, and Docker, the API provides a simple way to manage notes & is designed to be readable and easy to use as a template for future APIs.
+Welcome to the [**Notes.app**](http://18.116.34.64:8420/) Backend.
+Powered by Node.js, Express.js, Mongoose, and Docker, this API provides a simple way to manage notes & is designed to be readable and easy to use as a template for future APIs.

 Ready to explore the API?
 Check out the [Notes API Spec](#-notes-api-spec) below!